Brown's Hotel (Catskills): Jerry Lewis association

 The myth that Brown's Hotel employed comedic legend Jerry Lewis as a waiter has proliferated on the Internet.
 Prior to owning Brown's, Charles and Lillian ran the 38-room Hotel Arthur where Jerry Lewis worked as an emcee and a tea boy, returning to perform even after achieving Hollywood fame.
 The family also opened the Ambassador Hotel in Fallsburg where Lewis first performed as a comedian in 1942.
-Rather than a restaurant worker, Jerry Lewis had in fact gained employment as an entertainer.
+Rather than a restaurant worker, Jerry Lewis was employed as an entertainer.
 Charles and Lillian Brown opened Brown's Hotel in 1944 and would eventually name the lounge The Jerry Lewis Theatre Club in honor of the notable comedian and family friend.
 Billboards along the highway encouraged motorists to “Do a Jerry Lewis - Come to Brown’s” as the celebrity was featured heavily in an advertising campaign that would contribute to the success of the resort.
 A large cartoon caricature of Lewis on another billboard stated “Brown’s is my favorite resort.”
 Jerry Lewis’ father Danny, a former vaudeville entertainer, also performed emcee duties at the lounge.
 For years during his famous telethon, Lewis would appeal to viewers to ask “Uncle Charles and Aunt Lillian” to donate to the fight against muscular dystrophy and would give out the number to Brown's Hotel.

 Jerry Lewis never performed professionally either at the Hotel Arthur or Brown's Hotel until he returned to Brown's to promote a Martin & Lewis movie.
-Brown's Hotel did not have a lounge.
-It did have two nightclubs.
+Brown's Hotel did not have a lounge, but it did have two nightclubs.
 The smaller was The Brown Derby, and the main night club was originally known as "The Playhouse."
-The name was changed to The Martin & Lewis Playhouse when Jerry arranged for the debut of the M&L movie, "Living it Up."
+The name was changed to The Martin & Lewis Playhouse when Jerry arranged for the debut of the M&L movie, Living it Up (1954).
 Dean Martin never showed up so Jerry did a solo.
-That was the first time Jerry actually performed at Brown's Hotel.
+That was the first time Jerry performed at Brown's Hotel.
 The night club was then renamed "The Jerry Lewis Theater Club."
 Jerry Lewis never asked people to implore Charles & Lillian Brown to donate to the muscular dystrophy Association.
 Brown's Hotel was an official location where people in the Catskill region would call to make donations, and on the network feed of the Telethon, the phone number would be inserted on the screen, only to be seen in the New York market.